dosipod/MM-DOS-MOD/usermods/usermod_v2_animartrix/readme.md

-# Usermods API v2 example usermod
+# Usermods TEST API v2 example usermod

 In this usermod file you can find the documentation on how to take advantage of the new version 2 usermods!